RiddhimanRaut/Pioneer3DX-NAV/README.md

 # Pioneer3DX-NAV
-Creator: Riddhiman Raut
+Creator: Riddhiman Raut, Jadavpur University
-Jadavpur University
+Created at IIT Jodhpur

 First attempt at creating a working navigation stack on a pioneer 3dx robot.
 Developers are welcome to improve upon it.